esvhd/notes/ML/random_things.md

 Key point is the with CI, frequentists provide the right answer to the **wrong** question.

-Typicall from the data given, we are interested in what the **given data** tells us.
+Typically from the data given, we are interested in what the **given data** tells us.
 That's what Bayesian CR tells us.

 Frequentist CI tells us, if you repeatedly see **data of this kind**, there is